apache/trafficcontrol/traffic_ops/traffic_ops_golang/README.md

 =======================================

 ### vendoring
-We treat `golang.org/x` as apart of the Go compiler so that means that we still vendor application dependencies for stability and reproducible builds.
-This is a helpful tool for managing dependencies [https://github.com/govend/govend](https://github.com/govend/govend)
+We treat `golang.org/x` as a part of the Go compiler so that means that we still vendor application dependencies for stability and reproducible builds.
+The [govend](https://github.com/govend/govend) tool is helpful for managing dependencies.

 ### building
 To download the remaining `golang.org/x` dependencies you need to: